Become a Volunteer

 1. Are you eligible?

-- Can commit to six months of service
+- Can commit to 6 months of service

 Some assignments require 12 months of service.
 Volunteers are assigned to a regular weekly schedule, serving 3-4 hours per week/shift depending on the assignment.

-Volunteers who are age 14-15 are eligible for the following role only: Guide Volunteer
+are age 14-15 are eligible for the following role only:

 Volunteers who are age 16-17 are eligible for either of the following roles:

-Guide volunteers work to positively impact the patient care experience
+Guide volunteer Work to positively impact the patient care experience

 by greeting and assisting patients, families and guests by escorting them to